microcks/microcks.io/content/documentation/guides/installation/kind-helm.md

 ## 4. Install Microcks with asynchronous options

-In this section, we're doing a complete install of Microcks, enabling the asynchronous protcolos feature.
+In this section, we're installing Microcks completely and enabling the asynchronous protocols feature.
 This requires deploying additional pods and a Kafka cluster.
-Microcks install can install and manage its own cluster using the [Strimzi](https://strimzi.io) project.
+Microcks installs and manages its own cluster using the [Strimzi](https://strimzi.io) project.

-To be able to expose the Kafka cluster to the outside of Kind, you’ll need to enable SSL passthrough on nginx: This require updating the default ingress controller deployment:
+To be able to expose the Kafka cluster to the outside of Kind, you’ll need to enable SSL passthrough on nginx: This requires updating the default ingress controller deployment:

 ```sh
   kubectl patch -n ingress-nginx deployment/ingress-nginx-controller --type='json' \
     -p '[{"op":"add","path":"/spec/template/spec/containers/0/args/-","value":"--enable-ssl-passthrough"}]'
 ```

-Then, you have to install the latest version of Strimzi that provides an easy way to setup Kafka on Kubernetes:
+Then, you have to install the latest version of Strimzi, which provides an easy way to set up Kafka on Kubernetes:
 ```sh
   kubectl apply -f 'https://strimzi.io/install/latest?namespace=microcks' -n microcks
 ```